I. Overview of Sexual Misconduct

 - Institute alternative work/ living arrangements, class schedule, advisor/supervisor arrangements; or

-- Limit contact or impose a no-contact order between the Reporting Party and Responding Party.
+- Limit contact or impose a no-contact order between the Complainant and Respondent.

 Step 2: Document Informal Resolution

-At the conclusion of the informal process, a letter summarizing the outcome(s) of the process will be sent by the College official leading the process to the Reporting Party and Responding Party and other appropriate College officials to bring closure to the matter (see Retention of Documents section in this Policy).
+At the conclusion of the informal process, a letter summarizing the outcome(s) of the process will be sent by the College official leading the process to the Complainant and Respondent and other appropriate College officials to bring closure to the matter (see Retention of Documents section in this Policy).

-If the matter is not resolved to the satisfaction of the parties utilizing the informal process, and/or the College determines the matter should be resolved through the formal process, the Reporting Party, the Responding Party and/or the College may pursue the formal process.
-In such an instance, the Reporting Party, the Responding Party, and/or the College may pursue the formal process within 5 business days of the date on the informal outcome letter.
+If the matter is not resolved to the satisfaction of the parties utilizing the informal process, and/or the College determines the matter should be resolved through the formal process, the Complainant, the Respondent and/or the College may pursue the formal process.
+In such an instance, the Complainant, the Respondent, and/or the College may pursue the formal process within 5 business days of the date on the informal outcome letter.

 Formal Resolution Process

-The College offers a formal process leading to resolution of a complaint if: the complaint involves sexual violence; the informal resolution is not agreed upon or fails to satisfactorily resolve a concern; and/or the College determines the formal process is appropriate or necessary.
+The College offers a formal process leading to resolution of a complaint if the conduct alleged would, if proven, constitute Sexual Harassment under the federal Title IX standard or other Sexual Misconduct under this Policy; if an informal resolution is not agreed upon or fails to satisfactorily resolve a concern; and/or if the College determines the formal process is appropriate or necessary.

-The investigator will require the Reporting Party or College representative making the complaint to complete Step 1.
+The investigator will require the Complainant or College representative making the complaint to complete Step 1.
 Steps 2-5 will follow.

-The Reporting Party will be asked to complete a written statement of the sexual misconduct allegations.
-The statement should be as specific as possible and, to the extent the information is available, including dates, times, locations, a description of the alleged misconduct and the name(s) of the Responding Party(ies).
-The Reporting Party should also provide a list of any person(s) who may have information that would be helpful to the investigation and hearing process.
-The Reporting Party will submit the above information to the investigator.
+If the Complainant has not already submitted a Formal Complaint, then the Complainant will be asked to complete a written statement of the sexual misconduct allegations as a Formal Complaint (defined and described above).
+The statement should be as specific as possible and, to the extent the information is available, including dates, times, locations, a description of the alleged misconduct and the name(s) of the Respondent(s).
+The Complainant should also provide a list of any person(s) who may have information that would be helpful to the investigation and hearing process.
+The Complainant will submit the above information to the investigator.

-Once the Reporting Party has submitted the written statement of allegations, the investigator will likely meet with the Reporting Party to discuss his/her/their complaint and to ask any clarifying questions from the written statement.
-During the meeting, the Reporting Party will have the right to have present an advisor, who may be an attorney, but the advisor will not be permitted to participate in any way in the meeting, except to advise the Reporting Party.
-The investigator will make sure that the Reporting Party has been adequately advised of available immediate measures (such as housing reassignments, security escorts, or class schedule changes) that are appropriate prior to a hearing on the complaint.
-The investigator might need to speak with the Reporting Party more than once.
+Once the Complainant has submitted the Formal Complaint, the investigator will likely meet with the Complainant to discuss his/her/their complaint and to ask any clarifying questions from the Complaint.
+During the meeting, the Complainant will have the right to have present an advisor, who may be an attorney, but the advisor will not be permitted to participate in any way in the meeting, except to advise the Complainant.
+The investigator will make sure that the Complainant has been adequately advised of available supportive measures (such as housing reassignments, security escorts, or class schedule changes) that are appropriate prior to a hearing on the Complaint.
+The investigator might need to speak with the Complainant more than once.

-The investigator will then contact the the Responding Party to schedule a meeting to discuss the allegations.
-Within a reasonable period of time prior to the scheduled meeting time to discuss the allegations, the investigator will provide, typically in person, to the Responding Party a written notice of the allegations, including the parties involved, the specific section of the Sexual Misconduct Policy or other parts of the student Code of Conduct alleged to be violated, the precise conduct that is alleged to constitute the potential violation, and the date and location of the alleged incident.
-This notice may be a copy of the Reporting Party’s complaint statement if it includes this necessary information.
-During the meeting with the Responding Party, the investigator will ask questions and listen to his/her/their version of the incident.
-During the meeting, the Responding Party will have the right to have present an advisor, who may be an attorney, but the advisor will not be permitted to participate in any way in the meeting, except to advise the Responding Party.
-The investigator might need to speak with the Responding Party more than once.
+The investigator will then contact the Respondent to schedule a meeting to discuss the allegations.
+Within a reasonable period of time prior to the scheduled meeting time to discuss the allegations adequate to give the Respondent sufficient time to prepare a response, the investigator will provide the Respondent a written notice of the allegations, including the parties involved, the specific section of the Sexual Misconduct Policy or other parts of the student Code of Conduct alleged to be violated, the precise conduct that is alleged to constitute the potential violation, and the date and location of the alleged incident.
+This notice may be a copy of the Complainant’s Complaint statement if it includes this necessary information.
+During the meeting with the Respondent, the investigator will ask questions and listen to his/her/their version of the incident.
+During the meeting, the Responding Party will have the right to have present an advisor, who may be an attorney, but the advisor will not be permitted to participate in any way in the meeting, except to advise the Respondent.
+The investigator might need to speak with the Respondent more than once.

-The investigator will ask the Responding Party to provide a written response to the allegations by a specified date or within a reasonable period of time necessary to keep the process moving forward.
-The Responding Party will be asked also to provide a list of any person(s) who may have information that would be helpful to the investigation and hearing process.
-A copy or summary of the response will be forwarded to the Reporting Party or the College representative bringing the complaint, as the case may be (with names and personally identifying information of other students redacted consistent with state and federal law)
+The investigator will ask the Respondent to provide a written response to the allegations by a specified date or within a reasonable period of time necessary to keep the process moving forward.
+The Respondent will be asked also to provide a list of any person(s) who may have information that would be helpful to the investigation and hearing process.
+A copy or summary of the response will be forwarded to the Complainant or the Title IX Coordinator bringing the complaint, as the case may be (with names and personally identifying information of other students redacted consistent with state and federal law).

 Step 4: Witness Statements and Other Evidence